jianlins/FHI_Hands_on/README.md

-<br/><hr/>This material presented as part of the Foundermental Health Informatics Course, 2017 Fall, BMI, University of Utah.
+<br/><hr/>This material presented as part of the Foundations of Healthcare Informatics Course, 2017 Fall, BMI, University of Utah.
 It's revised from the <a href="https://github.com/UUDeCART/decart_rule_based_nlp">material</a> of the DeCART  Summer Program (Data, exploration, Computation, and Analytics Real-world Training for the Health Sciences) at the University of Utah in 2017. <br/><br/>Original presenters : Dr. Wendy Chapman, Jianlin Shi and Kelly Peterson.<br/>
 Revised by: Jianlin Shi and Dr. Wendy Chapman<br/>
 <img align="left" src="https://wiki.creativecommons.org/images/1/10/Cc.org_cc_by_license.jpg" alt="Except where otherwise noted, this website is licensed under a Creative Commons Attribution 3.0 Unported License.">